gillianbc/react-udemy-expenses/README-APPFLOW.md

 ## filters actions
 A set of functions that return actions for filters.  e.g. the sortByAmount() function will simply return an object with type: 'SORT_BY_AMOUNT'.

 ## Observations
-The only class based react component. we have is the ExpenseForm i.e. direct render() method.
+The only class based react component. we have at this point is the ExpenseForm i.e. direct render() method and we need to manages its state.
 The other parts are just stateless functional components that return some JSX.
 We also have the <BrowserRouter> which conditionally renders content based on the selected path.